jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab7.md

 ---
 ## C helpful functions

-For this Lab, there are couple additional functions from ESPRESSIF that are important for using ADC.
+For this Lab, there are couple additional functions from Espressif that are important for using ADC.
 First is understanding what bit width are you planning to read using the function `adc1_config_width(adc_bits_width_t width_bit)`.
 The higher the bit width, the accurate the ADC reading will be.
 ~~~c
 typedef enum {
 #if CONFIG_IDF_TARGET_ESP32